XRPLF/xrpl-dev-portal/content/tutorials/get-started/get-started-using-python.md

 ### {{n.next()}}.
 Putting it all together

-Using these building blocks, we can create a simple Python app that:
+Using these building blocks, we can create a Python app that:

-1. Generates a wallet on the Testnet.
+1. Gets an account on the Testnet.
 2. Connects to the XRP Ledger.
 3. Looks up and prints information about the account you created.